Newroz as celebrated by Kurds: Syria

 In Syria, the Kurds dress up in their national dress and celebrate the new year.
 According to Human Rights Watch, Syrian Kurds have had to struggle to celebrate Newroz, and in the past the celebration has led to violent oppression, leading to several deaths and mass arrests.
 The government has stated that the Newroz celebrations will be tolerated as long as they do not become political demonstrations of the treatment of the Kurds.
 During the Newroz celebrations in 2008, three Kurds were shot dead by Syrian security forces.
+In March 2010, an attack by Syrian police killed two or three people, one of them a 15-year-old girl, and more than 50 people were wounded.

+The Rojava revolution of 2012 and the subsequent establishment of the de facto Autonomous Administration of North and East Syria saw Kurdish civil rights greatly expand, and Newroz is now celebrated freely in most Kurdish areas of Syria except for Efrin, where the ritual is no longer allowed since the 2018 occupation by Turkish-backed rebel groups.
+Following the 2026 northeastern Syria offensive and subsequent ceasefire between the Syrian Democratic Forces and the Syrian transitional government, Syrian President Ahmed al-Sharaa issued a decree enshrining the recognition of Kurdish identity and Nowruz as a national holiday.

+Iraq

+Kurds in Iraq and Iran have had more freedom to celebrate Newroz than their countrymen in Syria and Turkey, especially after the establishment of the Kurdistan Region as an autonomous government in 1992.

+Diaspora

 Kurds in the diaspora also celebrate the new year: Kurds in Australia celebrate Newroz not only as the beginning of the new year but also as Kurdish National Day; the Kurds in Finland celebrate the new year as a way of demonstrating their support for the Kurdish cause.
 In London, organizers estimated that 25,000 people celebrated Newroz in March 2006.
+In Germany, the largest national Newroz celebration is held annually in Rebstockpark in Frankfurt, with around 50,000 attendees each year.

 The Saitama prefectural parks and greenery association in the north of Tokyo, were denied Kurdish refugees permittion to hold Newroz celebrations in that city.
 They told The Asahi Shimbun that they were pressured by unknown people by phone and email to reject the request of the Kurds; for this reason, the association director withheld permission for the festival citing the possibility that protesters might show up and cause trouble at the park.
 But a little later the association on Jan.
 23 retracted its decision, saying it was a mistake, and apologized to organizers of the Newroz festival.